lorenzodee/domain-objects-in-mvc/README.md

 # Dealing with Domain Objects in Spring MVC

-This contains sample code that shows how to deal with domain object in Spring MVC (also discussed in my blog post).
+This contains sample code that shows how to deal with (not-so-JavaBean-like) domain objects in Spring MVC (also discussed in [my blog post](http://lorenzo-dee.blogspot.com/2018/06/domain-objects-in-spring-mvc.html)).
 Specifically, the code contained in here deals with the following cases:

 1. No setter for generated ID field (i.e. the generated ID field has a getter but no setter)
 2. No default constructor (e.g. no public zero-arguments constructor)